papanikge/m.sh/README.md

 #m.sh

-This is a shell script to automate the (un)mounting proccess of drives,
+This is a shell script to automate the (un)mounting process of drives,
 that replaced the usual alias in my .bashrc.

 ##Install